RamMaths/email_newsletter/README.md

 ```
 ### Deploying to digital Ocean

-We need to add some configurations while pushing the application to the cloud provider such as the github repository that is going to take in order to build the image that is going to run the instance or the database configuration.
-All these setting go inside the `spec.yaml` file.
+We need to add some configurations while pushing the application to the cloud provider such as the github, the database configuration, environment variables, all these setting go inside the `spec.yaml` file.

 ```bash
 doctl apps create --spec spec.yaml